qianglise/CFkurs/content/target.rst

 .. _device_execution_model:
 device execution model
 ------------------
-The execution model is host-centric and
+The execution on the device is host-centric and
-Host creates/destroys data environment on the device(s) Host maps data to the device data environment.
-Host then offloads accelerator regions to the device for execution Host updates the data between the host and the device.
-Host destroys data environment on device.

-To begin,
-the host creates the data environments on the device(s).
-The host then maps data to the device data environment, which is data movement to the device.
-The host then offloads OpenMP target regions to the target device; that is, the code is executed on the device.
+1.the host creates the data environments on the device(s) 2.the host maps data to the device data environment, which is data movement to the device 3.the host offloads OpenMP target regions to the target device to be  executed 4.the host transfers data from the device to the host 5.The host destroys the data environment on the device.
-After execution, the host updates the data between the host and the device, which is transferring data from the device to the host.
-The host then destroys the data environment on the device.

 Target construct